 From 6A in East Sandwich turn onto Ploughed Neck Road.
 At the end of Ploughed Neck Road, take a right onto North Shore Boulevard.
 After 0.4 mile, turn right onto Holway Road.
 The facility is to the left at the terminus of Holway Road.
 Legal parking spots are identified by signage posted along the boundary fence.
 All other parking on site is prohibited.
 Parking is first come, first served (roughly a dozen spots).
 Click here to for directions from your location.

 Much of this property is subject to flooding at high tide.
 Use caution when parking and be aware of incoming tides.
 Cape Cod Bay tidal ranges can be greater than eleven feet.
 Wet sand is a good indicator of how high the last high tide reached.
 Soft sand on the creek-side of the parking area can require four-wheel drive.

-The property immediately to the north, the adjoining open beach face and the creek edge north of the fence are all private property.
-Trespass onto all of this area is illegal except for active fishermen in the intertidal zone only (between mean low and high water).
-Trespassers onto private property are subject to ejection, a fine or both.
-Please respect our neighbor’s property rights!
+The lands immediately north of the creek edge and north of the fence are private property.
+It is illegal to enter these areas except for active anglers in the intertidal zone (between mean low tide and mean high tide).
+Trespassers are subject to ejection, a fine, or both.
+Please respect our neighbor’s property rights.